 Health or education professionals that work with your child, such as a paediatrician or teacher may recommend that you attend a sensory workshop.
 They will provide you with an information leaflet and a referral form, for you to complete and send to the Occupational Therapy team.
 Or alternatively, you can contact the Occupational Therapy team directly to request a referral form be sent out to you.

 Once we have received your completed referral form, the Occupational Therapists will confirm whether a sensory workshop is appropriate and your child will be placed on a waiting list for you to attend a parent/carer workshop.
 An invitation letter will be sent when a place becomes available.
 Please note, children should NOT be brought to sensory workshops.

-The Occupational Therapy team may contact you when they have received your referral form if they require more information, or feel that a sensory workshop would not be appropriate at this time.
+The Occupational Therapy team may contact you when they have received your referral form if they need more information, or feel that a sensory workshop would not be appropriate at this time.